achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

      3.class_weight give more importance(weight) to that small class

-     4.use kfold to keep the ratio of classess constant
+     4.use kfold to keep the ratio of classess constantly

    c.Remove noise data